Concussion Compensation Claim

 - How Tylers Solicitors can help you

 Post-concussion syndrome is a group of symptoms that, after initial development by the sufferer, can continue for many weeks, months or even a year or more.
-The condition, which first came to prominence during the First World War and eventually came to be known as shell shock, remains relatively mysterious to medical experts to this day as very little is actually known about it and, more specifically, what exactly causes it.
+The condition, which first came to prominence during the First World War and eventually came to be known as shell shock, remains relatively mysterious to medical experts to this day as very little is known about it and, more specifically, what exactly causes it.
 Evidence suggests it stems from concussion which is a mild form of traumatic brain injury (TBI) commonly sustained in accidents where the victim’s head has received trauma.

 However, psychological factors are also thought to contribute to its development as was predominantly the case all those years ago.
 This has only served to add to the mysterious nature of the condition and the level of debate amongst health experts regarding it.
 Post-concussion syndrome is the most common manifestation of disorder to be diagnosed in people who have suffered mild brain injuries with the annual incidence being around 150 cases per 100,000 people, accounting for no less than 75% of all recorded cases of injuries to the head.

-The main cause of post-concussion syndrome and other brain injuries is generally thought to be physical trauma sustained primarily in slip, trip and fall accidents at work, at school, in other public places or as a result of being the victim of a violent physical assault.
-Such trauma is generally sustained when the victim’s head strikes, or is struck by a hard object or surface travelling at high speed.
-Physical damage to the brain can also be sustained as a result of receiving inadequate levels of care whilst in hospital if you have had a slip, trip or fall due to the negligence of someone working in the hospital or if you have had surgery that was of a substandard level.
+The main cause of post-concussion syndrome and other brain injuries is thought to be physical trauma sustained primarily in slip, trip and fall accidents at work, at school, in other public places or as a result of being the victim of a violent physical assault.
+Such trauma is sustained when the victim’s head strikes or is struck by a hard object or surface travelling at high speed.
+Physical damage to the brain can also be sustained as a result of receiving inadequate levels of care while in the hospital if you have had a slip, trip or fall due to the negligence of someone working in the hospital or if you have had surgery that was of a substandard level.